hitbc/deSAMBA/README.md

 Increasing "-l" and "-s" options will increase accuracy but decrease sensitivity.
 [read.fastq] can be long noisy reads(error rate < 25%) or short NGS reads.

+SAM format results contain " [read name] [flag] [reference name] [position in referece] [MAPQ] [CIGAR]" in each record line.

+deSAMBA may out put "SECONDARY" or "SUPPLEMENTARY" results when read is mapped to more than one reference place.

+CIGAR part of result only contains 'M', 'S', 'H' for matching, soft clip and hard clip, and 'X', 'I' and 'D' are all combined into 'M'.
+"AS:i:" part in SAM format results means alignment score,  which is counted by the number of 9-mer matches.

 ## Run analysis
 The analyzer output result in taxonomy tree format.
 We provide two modes to analysis the results.

 One is analysising by base numbers.
 The analyzer counts all base pairs in each taxonomy, then divides the results by total mapped base numbers.

 The other is by read numbers.
 The analyzer counts all reads int each taxonomy, then divides the results by total read number(include unmapped reads).

+When one read mapped to more than one positions in references, only "PRIMARY" result will be used to analysis.
 ```
 ./download taxnomy #download node.dmp
 #analysis (by base pair number)